For Property Owners

 Gross revenue is not the same thing as owner income

 Owners often fixate on gross booking revenue because it is the easiest number to look at.
 It is also the easiest number to misread.
-A property can look busy while still losing margin through OTA dependence, soft pricing, and weak operating discipline.
+A property can look busy while still losing margin through marketplace dependence, soft pricing, and weak operating discipline.

 Revenue Levers